Josie (Blink-182 song): Music video

 The video stars Alyssa Milano as "Josie".

 For the group's third music video, the band attempted to take a more serious route and turned to director Jason Matzner and his collaborator Brendan Lambe.
 Hoppus' original idea was that the band would be playing on the deck of an old cruise liner as it sank.
 The band would play in real time as everything around them exploded in slow motion.
 Gradually, the ship would reach catastrophe ("people running, sparks flying, superstructure collapsing") before the ship sinks into the dark waters as the songs ends with the line "everything's gonna be fine."
 As that video would have cost the band's label, MCA, millions of dollars, an alternative was settled on: the band is performing in a basement when one musician hits a pipe with his guitar, causing the room to flood.
 The video was shot in the Universal Studios Lot and was director Matzner's first video.
 "Filming the first 'Josie' video was awful," Hoppus remembered in 2000.
 "We had to bring old equipment that we were willing to ruin."
 The trio were unhappy with the shockingly cold water, and DeLonge cut his head open on shrapnel that was floating around in water.
 When the band received the first edit, the band members decided to scrap it and start over.
 A snippet of the original video surfaced online in 2011.

 The final music video for "Josie" was directed by Darren Doane, who also shot the videos for "M+M's" and "Dammit".
+It did not receive extensive MTV play, unlike its predecessor.
 The video depicts the members as students in high school, and stars Alyssa Milano as the object of Hoppus' affection.
-"Josie" did not receive extensive MTV play, unlike its predecessor.
+Milano was cast as an It Girl type, and was a rising star due to her role on the soap opera Melrose Place.
 The clip was filmed at Westlake High School, in Thousand Oaks, California.
 Though the trio play adolescents in the video, they were far from high school: Hoppus was 25 when he filmed the clip.
 A food fight scene was completed in one take by necessity, as the cafeteria was destroyed afterward.
 "All those kids had to sit around all day outside in the summer and, at the end of the day, they were rewarded by letting them nail us with tons of food," said Hoppus.
 In contrast to the song's point, the video has been interpreted as preoccupied with homosociality: scenes take place in locker rooms, and one male student confuses a paper airplane love note as intended for him.
 Spencer Kornhaber, writing for The Atlantic, mentions those moments in context with the band's public image: "The truth is that the band members weren't bored with sex; it's just that their own bromance often fascinated them more."